Universal secular form of non-secular master equation: Secular non-secular master equation in localized eigenstates basis

-which is basically similar to the well-known incoherent tunneling rate \cite{Garanin1997,Leuenberger2000}.
+which is basically similar to the well-known incoherent tunneling rate \citep{Garanin1997,Leuenberger2000}.

-However, for the ground doublet at low temperature, since those mentioned conditions are now hardly fulfilled, a direct application of Eq. \eqref{eq:Incoherent tunneling rate} can lead to an inaccurate result.
-In that circumstance, a full treatment of the quantum tunneling rate $\Gamma_{m}^{m'\left(0\right)}$ is essential.
-At high temperature though, the validity of the incoherent tunneling rate for the ground doublet is subject to the relative magnitude between the dephasing rate $\gamma_{mm'}^{\prime}$ and $\lambda$.
+For the ground doublet at low temperature, those above conditions for $\gamma_{mm'}$ are hardly fulfilled.
+A direct application of Eq. \eqref{eq:Incoherent tunneling rate} may thus give inaccurate results.
+Accordingly a full treatment of the quantum tunneling rate $\Gamma_{m}^{m'}$ is essential.
+Additionally, in this temperature range, there are many co-existing slow relaxation modes \citep{Ho2022b,Ho2022c}, accordingly multiple $\Gamma_{m}^{m'\left(\mu\right)}$ corresponding to these slow modes are thus needed as well.
+Consequently, it is inconvenient to deal with this issue of the quantum tunneling of magnetization in the ground doublet within the current framework here.
+We reserve this in other works \citep{Ho2022b,Ho2022c}.
+Meanwhile, the validity of the incoherent tunneling rate for the ground doublet at high temperature is certainly subject to the relative magnitude between the dephasing rate $\gamma_{mm'}$ and $\lambda$.